 Our ECRM customer success team is at the helm to help you find out what additional service you might need to get you set up and sending quickly and smoothly.
 Your solutions discovery and one-on-one consultation time with Drip is always flexible, so we can work together on whatever you need at the time.
 Whether you need help with training, reviewing and optimizing your automations, recreating workflows, and beyond, we have a success plan for you.

 Like I said, you can do all of this on your own if you’d like, and if at any time you hit a snag or have a question, feel free to chat with our support team (available 24 hours day, 7 days a week).

 Salesforce: When moving to Salesforce, you’re going to want to make sure it’s done right.
 It’s recommended you go with a data migration company like Data2CRM.
 There are several videos that can walk you through importing data in the Trailblazer Community, but if you want a hands-free solution that saves you time, outsourcing might be the best way to go.

-Winner: Both platforms are capable of importing data like your subscriber list in a relatively pain-free way, but if you want to also have an easy time importing things like templates or workflows you want to hang onto from a previous platform, Drip is the way to go.
-The variety of migration solutions is tough to beat, which puts it on top here.
+Winner: Both platforms are capable of importing data like your email list in a relatively pain-free way, but if you want to also have an easy time importing things like templates or workflows you want to hang onto from a previous platform, Drip is the way to go.
+The variety of consultation and implementation solutions is tough to beat, which puts it on top here.